MichaelCampbell-on3001/lab8-CRUD-AUTH-server/README.md

 [heroku]()

 Used API server to perform database operations

 Used login/auth/acl to control access to resources

 ## [Google doc](https://docs.google.com/document/d/1wsUU4DYcN0ZN13N7iCrOBs61ZImt9NikzwyvC-LzSm8/edit?usp=sharing)

 ## [Presentation Slide Deck](https://docs.google.com/presentation/d/1wL4-YznWNWUqwGxZwVm9rXOMnkB4acqfkGfItyzhkGw/edit?usp=sharing)

-On the due-date, your team will present a working version of your project to the class showcasing the following:
+MOnday, our team will present a working version of our project to the class showcasing the following:

-General Functionality
+- General Functionality
-Wiring (quick overview)
+- Wiring (quick overview)
-Code Review
+- Code Review

 ## What our app can do: